davidbartonau/vimeo-uploader/readme.txt

 sudo systemctl enable upvimeo.service sudo systemctl start upvimeo

+# Set up your config
+cp uploader.conf /etc/vimeo-uploader.conf

+vi /etc/vimeo-uploader.conf

 # or run in command line first so we can see its output, [do not as service yet]

-python uploader.py
+python3 uploader.py /etc/vimeo-uploader.conf